Chapter 336 — Title

 Definitions: 'contract'; 'agreement'; 'contract for Sale'; 'sale'; 'present Sale'; 'conforming to Contract'; 'termination'; 'cancellation'; 'hybrid Transaction.'

-This section defines 'sale' as the transfer of title from seller to buyer for a price, and also defines related terms …
+This section defines "sale" as the passing of title from the seller to the buyer for a price, and defines related terms …

 336.2-107